 At the airport

-1. Get informed about the airline you’re travelling with
+1. Get informed about the airline you’re traveling with

 I can’t stress this enough.
 It’s a very important step.
 For being uninformed I lost a bit of money, so please don’t be like me and ask questions before you travel.

-For example, the airline I was travelling with at that moment, allows you to have a free checked in luggage of 20kg.
+For example, the airline I was traveling with at that moment, allows you to have a free checked in luggage of 20kg.
 Unless you have a stroller or car seat with you.

 If you do decide to travel with the stroller, you two options: